Big Rivers and IBEW 1701 donate to Hayden Home and Pitino Shelter

-Big Rivers Electric Corporation and the International Brotherhood of Electrical Workers Local 1701 donated $12,500 each to the Daniel Pitino Shelter and Hayden Home for Girls on Tuesday morning.
+Big Rivers Electric Corporation and the International Brotherhood of Electrical Workers Local 1701 donated $12,500 each to the Daniel Pitino Shelter and Hayden Home for Girls on May 4.

 Bob Berry, Big Rivers’ president and CEO, said the donation was part of the company’s initiative to engage with the community as it works to move its offices from Henderson to Owensboro by the end of next year.